-- How do I prepare for medical consultation?
+- How do I prepare for the medical consultation?

 Before starting a treatment, it is important to be well informed of the disease, what the treatment goal is and what side effects may occur.
-The treatment should suppress the overactive immune system so that kidneys, lungs and other internal organs retain their function.
+The treatment should suppress the overactive immune system so that the skin, kidneys, lungs and other internal organs retain their function.
 At the same time, the symptoms should be reduced.
-Cortison (for example prednisolone) is still used in addition to many new medications.
-Cortisone can be crucical in the first and most active, debilitating disease states, but should be avoided by Systemic sclerosis.
-Other medications (for example Plaquenil, Methotrexate, Azathioprine) is added to avoid cortisone side effects and to keep the disease at bay.
+Cortisone (most often prednisolone) is used in addition to many newer drugs.
+Cortisone can be crucial in the first and most active, debilitating disease states, but should be avoided by Systemic sclerosis.
+Other medications (for example Plaquenil, Methotrexate, Azathioprine) are added to avoid much cortisone side effects and to keep the disease at bay.
 Against pain are paracetamol formulations usually the first choice, followed by NSAIDs.
 The treatment goal is often that the disease enters a completely calm phase (remission).

-Rheumatology Department at Oslo University Hospital, Rikshospitalet do research on autoimmune connective tissue disease.
-For research tasks, patients are included in a disease register: Norwegian Systemic Connective Disease and Vascular Registry (NOSVAR).
-In recent years, the register has contributed to more than 50 published works in international medical journals.
-PhD (doctorate) work has been completed for the following diseases: MCTD, Systemic sclerosis, SLE og Myositis and more new work is under way.
+Patients who want it are included in a research register: Norwegian Systemic Connective Tissue Disease and Vasculitis Register (NOSVAR).
+In recent years, the register has contributed to approximately 100 research papers published in international journals.
+PhD (doctoral) work has been completed for the diseases: MCTD, Systemic sclerosis, SLE, Myositis, Antisynthetase syndrome, Takayasu arteritis and more new work is under way.
 The good cooperation between patients, doctors and researchers is crucial to obtaining new knowledge for the benefit of the treatment.

 For doctors and other health workers

-- The symptoms often include different types of growth disorders and usually start in childhood or adolescence.
+Symptoms include various types of growth disorders and most often begin in childhood or adolescence.
 These diseases do not cause rheumatic inflammation and are handled by by pediatricians or specialists in physical medicine.

-- The pages are closely linked to vaskulitt.no which describes vascular diseases
+- The pages are closely linked to Vaskulitt.no which describes rheumatic vasculitis and similar conditions